West Wyalong

 West Wyalong features high concentrations of lone person households, with a fairly typical median household size

 Family households constitute 66.7% of all households, including 25.6% couples with children, 30.9% couples without children, and 9.4% single parent families.
-Non-family households comprise the remaining 33.3%, with lone person households at 31.5% and group households making up 1.8%.
-The median household size is 2.3 people, which aligns with the average for the Rest of NSW.
+Non-family households account for the remaining 33.3%, with lone person households at 31.5% and group households comprising 1.8%.
+The median household size is 2.3 people, which aligns with the average in the Rest of NSW.

 Frequently Asked Questions - Households